 - How long will cabbage slaw keep?
 This slaw will keep for up to 5 days, but is best (and crunchiest!) on the first day.

 - Can the fish be made ahead of time?
 Yes, though it is best hot and fresh off the grill!
-The Norwegian cod can be made up to 3 days in advance.
+The cod can be made up to 3 days in advance.

 The combination of grilled, spicy cod fish, crunchy cabbage slaw, and refreshing pico de gallo makes these the absolute best fish tacos!
 You will love serving these all year round, but especially on warm summer days when dining al fresco.
 Can’t wait for you to try this one!!